pudly/schmopera-hugo/content/articles/talking-with-singers-russell-thomas.md

 date = "2016-08-29T18:28:00+01:00"
 lastmod = "2016-09-01T08:45:00+01:00"
 publishDate = "2016-09-01T08:45:00+01:00"
 short_description = "He considers the impetus for professional singing a simple one, through those moments of encouragement as a teenager in school.
-Yet when asked why he still sings, Thomas nods to the freedom he finds onstage. \"I could escape my own life by trying to be somebody else.
-And that's the reason why I still do it now, because it's the escape from all of my own baggage.\"" slug = "talking-with-singers-russell-thomas" title = "Talking with singers: Russell Thomas"
+Yet when asked why he still sings, Thomas nods to the freedom he finds onstage. &quot;I could escape my own life by trying to be somebody else.
+And that&#039;s the reason why I still do it now, because it&#039;s the escape from all of my own baggage.&quot;" slug = "talking-with-singers-russell-thomas" title = "Talking with singers: Russell Thomas"
 +++